 Before you take the first steps, you need to communicate.
 Have a conversation about what you’re looking forward to, ask questions of your partner, and agree on what you want the experience should look like.
 It’s easy to talk about what you do want, but what about what you don’t want?
 Laying out ground rules is arguably one of the most important parts of this entire equation.
 This is true even for the most experienced swingers, but especially for the first time it’s key to know where to draw the line so that everyone is having a good time.
 You don’t want to risk your amazing relationship.
 Swinging is simply a bonus to it, so make sure you clearly communicate with each other to keep the happiness in your relationship the primary focus.

-Some things to consider are: will you start with a soft or full swap, is kissing allowed, what about anal, how to handle protection and safety etc. If you don’t figure these things out in advance it can be awkward to discuss in front of another couple on the spot, and you might feel pressured to make a response that pleases everyone else in the room even if you’re not entirely comfortable with it.
+Some things to consider are: will you start with a soft or full swap, is kissing allowed, what about backdoor play, how to handle protection and safety etc. If you don’t figure these things out in advance it can be awkward to discuss in front of another couple on the spot, and you might feel pressured to make a response that pleases everyone else in the room even if you’re not entirely comfortable with it.
 Try to cover as many topics with your partner as you can possibly think of to avoid confusion in the heat of the moment.

 It’s wise to create a safe word, and give each other the ability to veto anything at any time.
 Again, this is about your primary relationship, so your partner should be your priority.
 Emotional boundaries are just as important as the physical ones, maybe even more so.
 Talk about what happens if one of you notices an emotional attachment, how much you want to disclose/hear about, or what to do if you’re not as into the other couple as your partner.
 Even if you don’t think they’re topics you’ll encounter on the first go, it’s important to have an overall shared vision for where the lifestyle might take you so that no wires get crossed.